Skip to main content

 Redirects

-Redirects are a standard tool for website managers, content designers and marketers.
-They’re indispensable for giving site visitors the highest-value journeys, forwarding them from pages that no longer exist, have become out of date or are less relevant, to pages that will better meet their needs.
+Redirects are used to maintain journeys for site visitors – forwarding them from pages that no longer exist, have become out of date or are less relevant, to pages that will better meet their needs.

 Redirects are also important for SEO, forwarding search engines to the best page.
-When a search result link goes to a 404 (not found) page, Google takes note and penalises us, pushing us down the rankings.
+When a search result link goes to a 404 (not found) page, Google penalises us, pushing us down the rankings.

-2. In the URL path, from field, enter the full path (beginning with the top section) and click Set, which will give a title to your redirect and will give you a warning to let you know there’s a published page this redirect will over-write (which is what you want).
+1. URL path, from – enter the full page path (from the first / in the URL) and click Set.
+This will give your redirect a title and warn you there’s a published page which the redirect will overwrite – which is what you want.

-• 302 for a temporary redirect – This tells search engines to keep the from URL in their index and for it to retain its page authority.
-A scenario where you’d use a 302 is for an annual Christmas event that you know you’ll need to re-use next year, but which doesn’t add value to your users or your site for a few months after the event.
+• 302 for a temporary redirect.
+This tells search engines to keep the from URL in their index and for it to retain its page authority.
+For example, an annual Christmas event that you’ll need to re-use next year, but which doesn’t add value to your users at the moment.

-4. Select your To (destination) page.
-Use the Contentful’s Link to existing option to find and select your page.
-Your redirect will always follow that page, even if its slug or path changes.
+1. Select your To (destination) page – use Add existing entry to find and select your page.
+Your redirect will always point to that page, even if its path changes.

-• Select No if you only want a single page-to-page redirection, with no redirects for pages below your ‘from’
+• select No if you only want a single page-to-page redirection, with no redirects for pages below your ‘from’ URL

 7. For Force redirect: